garciamarin/friendly-reminder-bot/README.md

 ## Development 🛠️

+There are two instances of the bot, one for dev and one running in production.
 To run the bot in development mode with automatic reloading:

 ```bash
 npm run dev